Bachelor theses / Master theses / Diploma theses / Compulsory internship

 Investigating the influence of different process parameters on the flotation of an ultrafine Scheelite ore using a novel developed separation apparatus (Id 362)

 No current offer!

-- Field of study: process engineering, mechanical engineering, or similar focus in chemistry or physics
+- Field of study: process engineering, chemical engineering, or a related field

 - Interest in experimental work

 - Duration according to the respective study regulations